 - You can claim a tax deduction under Section 80C on your taxable income if you invest in either ELSS or PPF.

-- You can Invest in both of the instruments on a Regular Basis either through SIP or Monthly Deposits or on a One Time Basis through Lumpsum Investment.
+- You can Invest in both of the instruments on a regular basis either through SIP or Monthly Deposits.
+Or you can invest in both instruments on a One-Time basis through Lumpsum Investment.

-- Volatility and Market Risk – A major portion of an ELSS Fund’s Portfolio remains invested in the Equity Market, that is why ELSS Funds are more Volatile and are also subjected to Market Risk.
+- Volatility and Market Risk – A major portion of an ELSS Mutual Fund’s Portfolio remains invested in the Equity Market, which is why ELSS Mutual Funds are more Volatile and are also subjected to Market Risk.
 Whereas PPF is a Government-Backed Savings Scheme, so there is very Low Volatility, and the money invested in a PPF Account is not subjected to market risk.

 Whereas, the Interest Rate of the PPF is set by the Government every quarter. - Lock-in Period – PPF being less risky comes with a Mandatory Lock-in Period of 15 Years from the date of Opening the PPF Account.